mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 For the remaining steps, the GRUB CLI tools will be used, but the verification steps are equivalent when using the uboot tools.

-!!
-PARTUUID feature hasn't been tested for u-boot

 <!--AUTOVERSION: "prior to 4.0 %"/ignore-->
 !
 In Yocto releases prior to 4.0 kirkstone, the names of the GRUB tools were the same as the U-Boot tools.
 Make sure to take this into account in the remaining examples on this page.